2024 United States House of Representatives elections in New York: 2020–2024 redistricting process

 Following the 2020 census, New York lost one congressional seat and its Independent Redistricting Commission (I.R.C.) attempted to draw a new map.
 However, they could not reach an agreement on the map, and the Democratic-dominated New York State Legislature drew their own new Congressional map.
 In April 2022, in the lead-up to the 2022 midterms, the New York State Court of Appeals struck down the map as an unconstitutional partisan gerrymander that failed to follow the proper procedures.
 The Court then appointed an Independent Special Master to create a new map.

-In the 2022 House election in New York, under the new map, the Republican Party flipped 3 seats, bringing the new seat count of 15 for the Democrats and 11 held by Republicans.
+In the 2022 House election in New York, under the new map, the Republican Party flipped three seats, bringing the new seat count of 15 for the Democrats and 11 held by Republicans.
 In March 2023, New York Democrats challenged the new map, deeming it incorrect for the Court to draw the map, claiming that the job lies solely with the Legislature and I.R.C.
-In July 2023, an intermediate appeals court ruled that the I.R.C. must create another new map for the 2024 House Elections.
+In July 2023, an intermediate appeals court ruled that the I.R.C. must create another new map for the 2024 House elections.
 The New York State Republicans challenged the ruling to the Court of Appeals, who ruled on December 12, 2023, that the maps must be redrawn by the legislature and I.R.C. for the 2024 elections.
 On February 27, 2024, the New York State Legislature voted to reject the bipartisan map and instead favored redrawing the map for Democrats.
 On February 28, 2024, the state legislature passed a new map, resulting in the 3rd, 18th, and 22nd congressional districts becoming more Democratic, while the 1st became more Republican.
 The map was signed by Governor Kathy Hochul on the same day.

+Overview

+In some races, candidates appeared on multiple ballot lines, with Democratic candidates often appearing on the Working Families line and Republican candidates often appearing on the Conservative line.
+However, they all caucus with either the Democrats or the Republicans.